-There are scavengers who roam Chicago's alleys in battered pick-up trucks, gathering whatever they can salvage and sell, but the dumpsters used here have 10-12-foot-high sides, making them next to impossible to see what is inside from street level, let alone get into without a ladder.
+There are scavengers who roam Chicago's alleys in battered pick-up trucks, gathering whatever they can salvage and sell, but the dumpsters used here have 10-12-foot-high sides, making them next to impossible to see what is inside, let alone get into without a ladder.
 Thousands upon thousands of dollars worth of reusable items utterly wasted.
 And the dumpster I observe with such dread is only one in a city of nearly 4 million people!

-And yet when I asked the manager of my building how they could possibly so cavalierly dispose of so much reusable material I got excuses involving the possibility—no matter how remote—of bedbugs and the claim that the removed cabinets and doors not meeting standards, etc.
+And yet when I asked the manager of my building how they could possibly so cavalierly dispose of so much reusable material I got excuses involving the possibility--no matter how remote--of bedbugs to the claim that the removed cabinets and doors not meeting standards, etc.

 I have never been able to just throw away anything I think might have value to someone else.
 I never order a full meal in a restaurant because I know I will not eat more than six bites of whatever it is I order.
 So on those rare occasions where I order more than an appetizer, I take the rest home and put it in the freezer, where it sits until I throw it away.
 And when I do, I feel guilty

 I am constantly embarrassing my friends by leaning over to pick a penny off the sidewalk.
 I vastly prefer potted plants over cut flowers, which are beautiful for a very short time, then are thrown away.
 As with so very many other things, I honestly feel the world would be a better place if everyone followed my example, and sincerely cannot comprehend why they don't.

 We are surely the most shamefully wasteful people in the history of the world.
 We're constantly being told that our profligate ways will one day come up and bite us in the ass.
 Well, don't look now, but....